 Be particularly aware of the risks posed by removable media

-- It is easy to lose a flash drive.
+- It is easy to lose a flash drive, USB drive or other form of removable storage.

 - A disgruntled employee could transfer your entire customer database to a flash drive in seconds.
 You can disable the USB ports on your computers to make this impossible.